We Analyzed 13,000 TEFL Jobs. Here’s What We Learned.

 6. TEFL certifications are most popular

 Any type of ESL certification gives you an advantage when you want to teach English abroad.
 At the end of an certification program, you should have plenty of ideas for ESL worksheets and ESL games to keep your students engaged.

-For a CELTA certificate, you’ll often do full course load with a bit of teaching practice, but this may not be the case with TEFL.
-TEFL could be in the classroom or online.
+For a CELTA certificate, you’ll often do a full course load with a bit of teaching practice, but this may not be the case with TEFL.
+There are online TEFL courses and face-to-face classroom courses as well.
 It could be all theory-bad or give you hands-on training.

 Now I’d like to hear from you:

 Or maybe you have a question, if you are going to teach English abroad.